 Action-Improv Musical Series (AIMS)

-Actionplay’s signature program is an inclusive improvisational music and theatre residency for teens and adults on the autism spectrum and with related conditions.
+Actionplay’s signature program open to the general public is an inclusive improvisational music and theatre residency for teens and adults on the autism spectrum and with related conditions.
 Led by theatre director Aaron Feinstein and Music Therapist Gabriel Lit, the group creates original pieces about the unique interests and passions of our performers in a supportive space.
 Inspired by the work of Elaine Hall and The Miracle Project ,™ The Miracle Project New York, DIRFloortime™ developmental approach, and Nordoff Robbins™ music therapy, the goal of this program is to encourage greater confidence and increase communication and social skills.
 In 2017-2018, Actionplay is offering this program at many sites, including ART NY, the Center for All Abilities, and Ohel Bais Ezra.

 Here you can review some statistics about Actionplay’s programs and outreach.